Photography

 Personal project

-Far from tourist options and with less and less natural heritage publicly accessible, the migrants, now locals, live their daily lives in precarious neighborhoods and subdivisions of minimal housing on the periphery of the city.
+Far from tourist areas and with ever less public natural heritage accessible, these new residents live in peripheral neighborhoods and minimal housing developments.